Face Recognition with ResNet

 The residual_block function is where the skip connection magic happens.
 The build_resnet function stacks these blocks together with some pooling and classification layers on top.

-COVID threw everyone a curveball when suddenly half your face was covered.
+COVID threw everyone a curveball.
 Models trained on full faces suddenly couldn’t recognize people wearing masks.
-The solution?
-Train on masked faces too, or focus the model on the parts around the eyes and forehead that are still visible.
+The fix?
+Train on masked faces too, or focus the model on parts around the eyes and forehead that stay visible.

-Building this face recognition system taught me that the math behind these systems isn’t as scary as it looks.
-ResNet’s skip connections are actually a pretty simple idea that solved a big problem.
-And sometimes the biggest challenge isn’t the algorithm itself, but dealing with real world changes like everyone suddenly wearing masks.
+The math behind face recognition looks scarier than it is.
+ResNet’s skip connections are a simple idea that solved a big problem.
+Sometimes the hardest part isn’t the algorithm — it’s dealing with real world changes like everyone suddenly wearing masks.

-The key is understanding that each piece builds on the last: convolutions detect features, skip connections help with training deep networks, and the whole system learns to turn faces into unique fingerprints that can be compared mathematically.
+Convolutions detect features, skip connections help train deep networks, and the whole system learns to turn faces into unique fingerprints that can be compared mathematically.
+Each piece builds on the previous one.